 The largest deviation of the analytical model is found in layer "fc6".
-The analysis of this layer showed that the size of the required data causes the compiler to switch the convolution buffer to work in a single buffer mode, so that convolution and memory transfers no longer run in parallel.
-This effect can also
+An analysis of this layer showed that the size of the required data causes the compiler to switch the convolution buffer to work in a single buffer mode, so that convolution and memory transfers no longer run in parallel.
+This corresponds to Mode 3 as described in Subsection 3.4.
+To model this effect the corresponding layer can be divided into a compute task and a memory task.
+This approach is pursued in the following subsection.